 Figure 1.
 The 2D Ising model on a 100×100 lattice with wrapping boundary conditions.
 Each pixel shows a single spin: blue (+1) or vermilion (−1).
 Configurations are sampled from the Boltzmann distribution via Metropolis–Hastings.
 A useful experiment: press Hot start to initialize all spins at random, then drag up past and watch domains grow and coarsen.
 Or press Cold start (all spins aligned) at low , then drag upward to watch the ordered state dissolve into fluctuations as you cross the critical point .

-One such quantity for the Ising system is the magnetization , which measures the total alignment of the spins.
+One such quantity for the Ising system is the magnetization .
 At high temperature (), the Boltzmann distribution is nearly uniform over configurations, the spins point in random directions, and the expected value of is approximately 0.
-At low temperature (), the distribution concentrates on the two ground states and the expected value of is approximately .
+At low temperature (), the distribution concentrates on the two ground states and the expected value of is approximately the number of lattice sites .

 The remarkable fact is that the transition between these regimes is sharp: there is a critical inverse temperature